orval-labs/orval/docs/src/pages/reference/configuration.md

         └── petstore.ts
 ```

-Same as the tags mode if you don't use the `schemas` property only one file will be created with all the models for every tags
+Same as the tags mode if you don't use the `schemas` property only one file will be created with all the models for every tag.

 ### title

 Type: `String` or `Function`.

-Valid values: path or implementation of the transfomer function.
+Valid values: path or implementation of the function.

 ```js
 module.exports = {